atteneder/glTFast/Documentation~/glTFast.md

 An alternative way is to create placeholder materials for all feature combinations you expect and put them in a "Resource" folder in your project.

+Read the documentation about [`Shader.Find`](https://docs.unity3d.com/ScriptReference/Shader.Find.html) for details how to include shaders in builds.

 ### Readable Mesh Data

 By default glTFast discards mesh data after it was uploaded to the GPU to free up main memory (see [`markNoLongerReadable`](https://docs.unity3d.com/ScriptReference/Mesh.UploadMeshData.html)).
 You can disable this globally by using the scripting define `GLTFAST_KEEP_MESH_DATA`.